patriciogonzalezvivo/vera/README.md

 ```

 ## 2. Compiling a project made with VERA

+VERA is a C++ library, so in order to try it you will need to do it through a project that use it.
+In this case we will download and compile [this HELLO WORLD project](https://github.com/patriciogonzalezvivo/vera_hello_world)

 ### For windows managers like MacOS, Windows or Linux (with X11 Window Manager) (all through GLFW)